mhedgpeth/database_upgrader/README.md

 # database-upgrader-cookbook

 Manages database schema updates by persisting what schema updates occur on the database in a Version table.
+See https://github.com/mhedgpeth/DatabaseUpgrader for more information on how the utility works.

 ## Supported Platforms